Are You Seeing This Popup While Logging Into Your Server?

 FAQs

-This is a feature, not a temporary issue, so users should expect to continue seeing it with RDP file connections.
+No, this is not an error -it is a permanent Microsoft RDP security feature, so users should expect to continue seeing it with RDP file connections.

 iZoe can help review your remote access setup, guide safe permission choices, and recommend the right redirection settings for your use case.